AmplitudeAudio/sdk/docs/content/docs/project-setup/03-buses-config.md

 When configuring buses, you are allowed to create as many buses as you want, but there should be at least one `master` bus.
 The master bus is a special bus that controls all the other buses.
 It should have a `id` attribute set to `1` and a `name` attribute set to `master`.

-{{< alert context="warning" text="If at the initialization of the engine, no master bus has been found, Amplitude will stop and you won't be able to play any audio." />}}
+{{< alert context="warning" text="If at the initialization of the engine, no master bus has been found, Amplitude will stop, and you won't be able to play any audio." />}}

 ## buses